Gluesticks Blog

 Can you dip microwave caramels in chocolate?

 Absolutely.
-Melt chocolate in a double boiler or in the microwave and dip each caramel into the melted chocolate.
+Melt chocolate in a double boiler or microwave and dip each caramel into the melted chocolate.
 Let excess drip off and allow candy to set up on parchment paper.

 caramel candies on parchment paper